Fowzia Fathima

 “ Indian Women Cinematographers Collective" connecting most practicing professionals in the country today, a forum that functions as a peer group to share experiences and lead founded 2017.

-Academic

-Film and Television Institute of India Diploma in Cinematography, 1996–1998.
-First Class, "A "Grade.

-Maharaja Sayajirao University of Baroda Master of Arts, in art criticism, 1993–1995, with First Rank.

-Stella Maris College, Chennai Bachelor of Arts, in art history, drawing & painting, 1989–1992, with First Class.

-Madras Flying Club, Chennai, P.P.L.
-(Private Pilot License) 1990–1992 (obtained flying license as an NCC cadet).

 Career

-As a cinematographer

 Started career as an assistant to P.C.
 Sreeram, Fowzia made her debut as an independent camera person with the Revathi directed film Mitr, My Friend, along with an all female technical crew.
 Fowzia is also the first ever independent woman cinematographer in Malayalam cinema as well as the force behind Indian Women Cinematographers' collective.

-Teaching

-2018 – Course Director and Mentor for the Documentary film-making Workshop, at IAWRT, International Association of Women in Radio and Television, New Delhi.

-2017 – Workshops on Cinema, Film-making and Ways of Seeing with hands-on training in Digital cinematography at Srishti School of Art Design and Technology Bangalore.